Deadline to Submit: Closed

 - The abstract must meet the minimum scoring requirements for accepted abstracts to be presented at the meeting.

-- Those who do not receive an award may still submit an abstract by mid-December but will need to pay the $40 abstract submission fee and have a SOBP member sponsor their abstract.
+- Those who do not receive an award may still submit Late Breaking Poster Abstracts but will need to pay the $40 abstract submission fee and have a SOBP member sponsor their abstract.

 - The sponsor for your application does not need to be an SOBP member.
 The SOBP office can assist with locating a member sponsor but are unable to assist in locating a sponsor outside of membership.